GSA/digitalgov.gov/content/posts/2017/08/2017-08-31-hiv-govs-6-ways-to-stay-social-media-savvy.md

 date: 2017-08-31 2:49:14 -0400
 title: 'HIV.gov&#8217;s 6 Ways to Stay Social Media Savvy'
 summary: 'This post was originally published on the HIV.gov blog.
 Editor&rsquo;s Note: At HIV.gov, our team calls include a weekly update on digital trends.
 These updates allow us to stay current and inform our work.
 We recently asked HIV.gov&rsquo;s former digital strategist to suggest ways our HIV partners can stay up to date with social media trends.'
+featured_image:
+  uid: 'social-network-and-media-concept-switch-knob-with-icons-bet-noire-istock-thinkstock-627202608'
+  alt: 'Social network and media concept illustration of a switch knob with icons.'
 categories:
   - Social Media
   - 'Strategy &amp; Policy'